conviche/quickstart-dotnet/README.md

 Go to [Zuora Test Drive](https://www.zuora.com/resource/zuora-test-drive/) and sign up for a tenant.

 ### Set-Up:
 The generated code was imported into VisualStudio 2015 for the creation of this sample project.
-The following steps must be taken to ensure compilation within VisualStudio 2015:
+The following steps were taken to ensure compilation of the code generated from swagger within VisualStudio 2015:

 1. Change target framework to .NET 4.6.1
   - Swagger generates to the .NET 2.0 framework but we use version 4.6.1 because it defaults to TLS 1.2